austinmama/vsrx/vsrx-basics.md

 {:download: .download}

 # vSRX Basics
-The IBM Cloud Juniper vSRX gateway can be configured using a remote console session through SSH or by logging into the web GUI.
-By default, the web GUI is not available from the public internet.
-To enable the web GUI, log in through SSH first.
+The IBM Cloud Juniper vSRX gateway can be configured using a remote console session through SSH or by logging into Juniper web management GUI.

 **NOTE:** Configuring the vSRX outside of its shell and interface may produce unexpected results and is not recommended.